vrettasm/PyGeneticAlgorithms/README.md

 this code to run a GA for optimization problems (maximization/minimization) with and without constraints.
 The project is ongoing so new things might come along the way.

+### Required packages

+The recommended version is Python 3.10 (and above).
+To simplify the required packages just use:

+    pip install -r requirements.txt

 ### Examples

 Some optimization examples on how to use this algorithm: